elastic/connectors-ruby/docs/RELEASING.md

 A Gem file will be created in the `.gem` directory, that needs to be embed in Enterprise Search.

+Immediately update ent-search's gem dependency with the released version:

+- update the Gem in vendor/cache
+- update Gemfile

+Last, take care of the branching:

+- Increment the VERSION on main to match the next release
+- create a new maintenance branch if it's a new MINOR

 ## In-Between releases

 Sometimes, we need to release Connectors independantly from Enterprise Search.